jnwatson/py-lmdb/docs/index.rst

 (``overflow_pages``).

 By default record keys are limited to 511 bytes in length, however this can be adjusted by rebuilding the library.
+The compile-time key length can be queried via :py:meth:`Environment.max_key_size()`.

 Buffers